AlexsLemonade/OpenScPCA-analysis/docs/communications-tools/tools-for-communication.md

 * How we use GitHub issues
 * Writing good issues

-⚠️ Please engage with project maintainers via Discussions, email, or Slack before filing your first issue in the `OpenScPCA-Analysis` repository.
+⚠️ Please engage with project maintainers via [Discussions](https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions) before filing your first issue in the `OpenScPCA-Analysis` repository.
 We will provide you with further guidance!

 ### How and When to Use Issues